HL7/fhir-ipa/input/pagecontent/access.md

     ```"instantiates" : ["http://hl7.org/fhir/uv/ipa/CapabilityStatement/ipa"]```

 * Fetch the [endpoint configuration](http://www.hl7.org/fhir/smart-app-launch/conformance/index.html#using-well-known) from [url]/.well-known/smart-configuration.json

-* Register itself as a client application with the endpoint.
-  * This may require a manual step on the part of the user or the developer, or the endpoint may support automatic registration (see [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/rfc7591)).
-  * if the application supports automatic registration, the endpoint will be specified in the [url]/.well-known/smart-configuration.json
-  * Note that most healthcare systems exercise control over which clients can access healthcare records, and automatic registration is not supported.

 * Follow the [Smart App Launch Protocol](http://www.hl7.org/fhir/smart-app-launch/app-launch.html#step-2-launch-standalone) using the authorization endpoint from the smart-configuration.json file and request the `launch/patient` scope.